jbinko/jbinko.github.io/RFM95W/README.md

 ## Overview

-This guideline is based on excellent article:
+This guideline is based on excellent article from Sandeep Mistry:
 [Connect Your Adafruit Feather RP2040 to The Things Network](https://www.hackster.io/sandeep-mistry/connect-your-adafruit-feather-rp2040-to-the-things-network-5c0c84)

 The difference from this article is to provide guideline for: